stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 - Any context-menu items the loaded script registers via `rack.registerContextMenu()`.

-The script and the config it persists via `rack.onSave()` are stored with the patch — they are saved and restored with the module's JSON data.
+The script and the config it persists via `rack.setConfig()` are stored with the patch — they are saved and restored with the module's JSON data.

 ## API surface